elifserra/opaca-node-red/nodes/BaseAgent-node/BaseAgent-node.md

 ## Overview
 The `BaseAgent-node` serves as a foundational node within the OPACA framework.
 It provides essential configuration and processing capabilities that other agent nodes can build upon.
 This node acts as a base, allowing for the extension and reuse of common methods across different agents.
+With the help of Agent ID dropdown select option on the edit dialog, this node can be configured to behave and work as every agent node.
+Let's imagine new agent is added to opaca framework, this agent node will not be shown on the node red `ZEKI` palette.
+However, this new opaca agent will be shown in the dropdown select option list.
+It means this new agent can bu used on the node red.

+There is another and very powerful method for users and programmers to use the new agent.
+This method enable user to add new agent as a node-red node without writng any code.
+This is explained in detail in the `NodeCreator-node`.

 ## Directory Structure